 Making an impact that lasts a lifetime for young learners and their families

 The foundation for lifelong learning is laid during the first few years of a child’s life.
 Ninety percent of a child’s brain growth occurs before Kindergarten.
-Early childhood educators bear a huge responsibility in supporting early development and learning as well as a child’s academic, social economic and health trajectory.
+Early childhood educators play a critical role in supporting young children's development and learning and their work can have a long-lasting positive impact on children's well-being and success.

 The program educates professionals dedicated to working with young children and their families across a wide range of settings.
 During the program, students have the opportunity to earn an Illinois Professional Educator License (PEL) with endorsements in Early Childhood Education, Early Childhood Special Education, the Illinois Gateways Level 5 Early Childhood Education credential, and/or the Illinois Early Intervention credential.